Magistrates Courts of Queensland

-The Magistrates Court of Queensland is the lowest court in the court hierarchy of Queensland, Australia.
-All criminal proceedings in Queensland begin in the Magistrates Court, with minor offences being dealt with summarily, and more serious ones being referred to a higher court on the strength of evidence.
-Most criminal cases are first heard in the Magistrates Court, as are most civil cases.
-The Magistrates Court hears approximately 95% of all court cases in Queensland.
+The Magistrates Courts of Queensland are the lowest courts in the court hierarchy of Queensland, Australia.
+All criminal proceedings in Queensland begin in the Magistrates Courts, with minor offences being dealt with summarily, and serious offences being referred to a higher court on the strength of evidence.
+Most criminal cases are first heard in a Magistrates Court, as are most civil cases.
+The Magistrates Courts hear approximately 95% of all court cases in Queensland.

-Decisions made by the Magistrates Court may be heard on appeal to the District Court of Queensland.
-The Magistrates Court does not have an appellate jurisdiction.
+Decisions made by a Magistrate Court may be heard on appeal to the District Court of Queensland.
+Magistrates Courts do not have an appellate jurisdiction.

 The Chief Magistrate of Queensland, since 2022, is Judge Janelle Brassington.

 Jurisdiction

 Civil

-The Magistrates Court has the jurisdiction to decide on civil matters for which the amount in dispute is less than or equal to AUD150,000.
+Magistrates Courts have the jurisdiction to decide on civil matters for which the amount in dispute is less than or equal to AUD150,000.
 Civil matters in which the amount in dispute is more than $150,000 are decided by either the District Court or the Supreme Court.

 Criminal

-The Magistrates Court has the jurisdiction to decide on charges of summary offences, and indictable offence which may be heard summarily.
+Magistrates Courts have the jurisdiction to decide on charges of summary offences, and indictable offence which may be heard summarily.
+The maximum penalty that can be imposed by a magistrate is three years imprisonment (four years imprisonment when sitting as the Drug and Alcohol Court).

-The Magistrates Court also conducts committal hearings in which the presiding magistrate decides, based on the strength of the evidence, whether to refer the matter to a higher court.
+Magistrates Courts also conducts committal hearings in which the presiding magistrate decides, based on the strength of the evidence, whether to refer the matter to a higher court.

+History

+The tradition of magistrates was inherited from the English legal system on settlement, with magistrates initially being synonymous with justices of the peace.
+Initially, magistrates were appointed by the governor (and later on the advice of the elected government) to perform a wide variety of administrative or legal tasks and required no formal legal training or experience.
+Over time, magistrates split from justices of the peace, with former gaining more responsibilities of a judicial nature.
+What were then known as police magistrates could adjudicate at the Courts of Petty Sessions, to the exclusion of justices of the peace since 1909.
+In 1941, police magistrates were renamed "stipendiary magistrates".
+In 1964, the courts of petty session were merged with other smaller courts to form the Magistrates Courts, hearing both civil and criminal matters.
+In 1991, magistrates were formally separated from the executive government and no longer classified as public servants with the passage of the Stipendiary Magistrates Act 1991 (Qld).